ushka1/file-server/NOTES.md

-## Intro

-Articles related to this project are in Chrome under `bookmarks/programming/projects/file_server`.

-## Build

-1. Javac can only compile `.java` files and give `.class` output.
-There is no way to tell javac to parse/include `.properties` or any other files.
-You have to copy them manually.

 ## Exceptions

 1. `java.net.SocketException: Broken pipe` errors (usually) occur when the client socket is closed before the request can be completed.
 These errors are harmless. <br> Example situation: User hits the update button and closes the browser while the application is calculating.